Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Experiments

 Table~\ref{Performance of the test} shows the detailed results, i.e., the mean and standard deviation of the reward achieved by each algorithm under each combination of layout and partner.
 We compute the rank of each algorithm under each setting as in~\cite{demsar:06}, which are averaged in the last row of Table~\ref{Performance of the test}.
-We can observe the order ``MAZE $<$ FCP $<$ MEP $=$ TrajeDi $<$ PP $<$ SP", which is consistent with previous observations, e.g., ``FCP $<$ PP $<$ SP" in~\citep{fcp} and ``TrajeDi $<$ SP" in~\citep{TrajeDi}.
-As expected, PP using population is better than SP using a single individual.
-The superiority of TrajeDi, FCP and MEP over PP discloses the advantage of exposing the agent to diverse partners during the training process.
+Besides, we apply the Wilcoxon rank-sum test with significance level 0.05, to compare MAZE with other methods.
+We can observe the order of rank ``MAZE $<$ MEP $<$ TrajeDi $<$ FCP $<$ PP $<$ SP'', which is consistent with previous observations, e.g., ``FCP $<$ PP $<$ SP'' in Strouse \textit{et al.}~\cite{fcp} and ``MEP $<$ TrajeDi $<$ FCP $<$ SP" in Zhao \textit{et al.}~\cite{MEP}.
+As expected, PP using a population is better than SP using a single individual.
+The superiority of TrajeDi, FCP, and MEP over PP discloses the advantage of exposing the agent to diverse partners during the training process.
 The proposed method MAZE performs the best overall.
-Furthermore, its superiority on the three layouts (i.e., \emph{AA}, \emph{AA-2} and \emph{FC}) with heterogeneity is more clear than that on the homogeneous layout \emph{CR}, suggesting that MAZE is suitable for heterogeneous ZSC.
-The general good performance of MAZE with different partners also show that MAZE can coordinate with partners with different skill levels.
-We can also observe that for each algorithm on each layout, the partner trained by MAZE is always the best one, which may be because the other partners including the human proxy are trained ignoring the heterogeneity and thus are hard to coordinate with.
+Furthermore, its superiority on the four heterogeneous layouts (i.e., \emph{H-CR}, \emph{AA}, \emph{AA-2} and \emph{FC}), suggesting that MAZE is suitable for heterogeneous ZSC.
+The generally good performance of MAZE with different partners also shows that MAZE can coordinate with partners with different skill levels.
+We can also observe that for each algorithm on each layout, the partner trained by MAZE is almost always the best.
+Besides, the MAZE agent paired with the MAZE partner achieves the highest performance on the four heterogeneous layouts.
+These observations also show the advantage of considering the heterogeneity by MAZE.
+When paired with Human Proxy partners, the performance of each algorithm is relatively bad, which may be because the human proxy is trained ignoring the heterogeneity and thus hard to coordinate with.